brooklyn-data/dbt-fusion-devcontainer/README.md

-# dbt Fusion DevContainer Template
+# dbt Fusion Dev Container Template

 A development container template for dbt projects that use the new fusion engine with the official dbt VS Code extension.

 ## What's a dev container?
 - A dev container is a Docker container specifically configured to serve as a fully featured, consistent, isolated, and portable development environment
 - Defined in `.devcontainer/devcontainer.json` within a project
-- Read more about them [here](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/adding-a-dev-container-configuration/introduction-to-dev-containers)!
+- Read more about them [here](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/adding-a-dev-container-configuration/introduction-to-dev-containers)

 ## Requirements
 - Docker Desktop